The number one question people ask me is "how did you get the idea for Opera Bracelets?"

 And I thought that if I was looking for something tangible to connect me to my opera memories, possibly other passionate opera lovers were also.

-I had reached a point where decorative painting was becoming physically challenging for me (really more a business for earlier in life).
+I had reached a point where decorative painting was becoming physically challenging for me (really a business better suited for earlier in one's life).
 I started to understand that this jewelry idea might need to happen.
 It might not be optional.